AdobeDocs/marketo-measure.en/help/marketo-measure-data-warehouse/data-warehouse-access-reader-account.md

 ## Connecting to Snowflake via Third-Party Tools {#connecting-to-snowflake-via-third-party-tools}

-You'll need to enter a few pieces of information to connect your Snowflake data warehouse to a third-party tool.
+you will need to enter a few pieces of information to connect your Snowflake data warehouse to a third-party tool.

 >[!NOTE]
 >